 Thank you for your interest in the The Gender and Sexuality Resource Center’s Educational Programs.

-We provide three different opportunities for educational programs/panels.
+We provide five different opportunities for educational programs/panels.
 Below you can read a brief description of each of the available options.

 Speak OUT is a speaker’s bureau that presents panels of lesbian, gay, bisexual, transgender, queer (LGBTQ) and allied UNC students who share their personal stories about being LGBTQ and allies on campus and well beyond, and respond to questions and comments from an audience.

 Straight Facts about Queer Life is an undergraduate student training through UNC’s UNITE program for those who wish to learn more about gender, sexuality, and romantic identities.
 Like Safe Zone, this is a three-hour training about the challenges queer and transgender folks face and what students can do to be a better advocate for individuals across the gender, sexuality, and romantic spectrums.